ndevenish/gflabel/README.md

 - A physical base, which is the object that the labels are extruded out of (or cut into).
+- A label style, which specifies whether the label is raised out of, cut into, or flush with the surface of the base.
 - Regular text, including unicode symbols (although complex symbols like emoji are unlikely to render properly, or at all - this is down to the underlying library).